-The "zone of influence" for a project is the area over which ecological features may be subject to significant effects as a result of the proposed project and associated activities (CIEEM, 2018).
-This is likely to extend beyond the Site where there are ecological or hydrological links beyond the site boundaries.
+The "zone of influence" for a project is the area over which ecological features may be subject to significant effects because of the proposed project and associated activities (CIEEM, 2018).
+This is likely to extend beyond the Site where there are ecological or hydrological links beyond the boundary of the Site.

-A distance of 15 km is currently recommended in the case of plans, as a potential zone of influence, and this distance is derived from UK guidance (Scott Wilson et al., 2006).
-For projects, the distance could be much less than 15 km, and in some cases less than 100 m, but National Parks and Wildlife Service (NPWS) guidance advises that this must be evaluated on a case-by-case basis with reference to the nature, size and location of the project, the sensitivities of the ecological receptors, and the potential for in-combination effects.
+A distance of 15km is currently recommended in the case of plans, as a potential zone of influence, and this distance is derived from UK guidance (Scott Wilson et al., 2006).
+For projects, the distance could be much less than 15km, and in some cases less than 100m, but NPWS guidance advises that this must be evaluated on a case-by-case basis with reference to the nature, size, and location of the project; the sensitivities of the ecological receptors; and the potential for in-combination effects.

 Given the location and scale of the development, the zone of influence is considered likely to be limited to the immediate vicinity of the project.
-The boundary of Cork Harbour SPA is approximately 1.9km to the northeast when measured in a straight line to the nearest point.
-The Donnybrook Stream, which discharges to the Douglas River Estuary which forms part of Cork Harbour SPA, flows c.
-420m to the west of the site.
-While direct impacts on Cork Harbour SPA are unlikely as a result of the proposed development, the site is considered due to its proximity to the proposed development and the potential hydrological link provided via the Donnybrook Stream.
+The boundary of Cork Harbour SPA is approximately 4km to the east when measured in a straight line to the nearest point (Figure 3).
+There are two streams to the east (EPA Code - 19L44) and west (EPA Code - 19D05) of the Site which form part of the Moneygurney river catchment that drains in a northerly direction and flows into Lough Mahon.
+While direct impacts on Cork Harbour SPA are unlikely as a result of the proposed development, the SPA is considered due to its proximity to the proposed development and the potential hydrological link provided via Cork City WWTP and the Tramore River.